Divorce Hearing Masters

 - No person in the Prothonotary’s Office or any court office is permitted to help you fill out these forms or to help you decide which set of forms to use.

-If you still want to file for divorce without the assistance of an attorney after reading this introduction, then go to “Packet C” for instructions and forms relating to a No-Fault mutual consent divorce or go to “Packet D” for instructions and forms relating to a No-Fault divorce based on a two-year (or longer) separation by clicking on the appropriate links, below.
+If you still want to file for divorce without the assistance of an attorney after reading this introduction, then you will be a “self-represented party.
+ALL SELF-REPRESENTED PARTIES MUST FILE AN “ENTRY OF APPEARANCE” AS REQUIRED BY PA.R.C.P.
+1930.8.
+The “Entry of Appearance” form is not included in the divorce packets.
+Follow this link to download the Entry of Appearance form for a Self-Represented Party and Instructions.
+Then go to “Packet C” for instructions and forms relating to a No-Fault mutual consent divorce or go to “Packet D” for instructions and forms relating to a No-Fault divorce based on a two-year (or longer) separation by clicking on the appropriate links, below.

 IMPORTANT: All forms and instructions are available on-line in portable document format (pdf).
 You will need Adobe Acrobat© or Adobe Reader© to open the forms.
 You can download and install Adobe Reader© for free at http://get.adobe.com/reader/.

 USE "PACKET C" INSTRUCTIONS AND FORMS WHEN YOU AND YOUR SPOUSE WILL BOTH CONSENT (AGREE) TO THE DIVORCE AND NO PROPERTY MUST BE DIVIDED AND NO SUPPORT ISSUES MUST BE ADDRESSED.
-You can purchase the "Packet C" Instructions and Forms from the Prothonotary of York County, or click here to download the "Packet C" forms and instructions for free.
+You can purchase the "Packet C" Instructions and Forms from the Prothonotary of York County, or click on this link to download the "Packet C" forms and instructions for free.